Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 These notes follow the CompTIA Security+ Get Certified Get Ahead SY0-701 text book which can be bought at [any online book retailer](https://www.thriftbooks.com/w/comptia-security-get-certified-get-ahead-sy0-701-study-guide_darril-gibson_joe-shelley/51506429/#edition=70312038&idiq=62261995)

+This is by no means a copy of the original textbook and all of the copy right goes towards the original book
 # Chapter 1

 Redundancy adds duplication to critical systems and provides fault tolerance.
 If a critical component has a fault, the redundancy's duplication allows the service to continue without interruption.